 Facility Operations is located at 123 Main Street.
 We are responsible for keeping all systems in good repair; making our sites a safe, comfortable, and attractive place to learn, live, work, and play by quickly addressing repair and routine maintenance needs.
 If you see an issue, report an issue.

 Our teams consist of Capital Projects, Custodial Services, Maintenance and Repair, and Administrative Support.
-Our carpenters, custodians, electricians, glaziers, Heating Ventilation Air Conditioning (HVAC) technicians, locksmiths, metalworkers, painters, plumbers, planners, estimators, engineers, architects, administrative and management staff are committed to support your daily needs.
+Our carpenters, custodians, electricians, glaziers, Heating Ventilation Air Conditioning (HVAC) technicians, locksmiths, metalworkers, painters, plumbers, planners, estimators, engineers, architects, administrative and management staff are committed to supporting your daily needs.

-That's not all we do... energy management, event setup/breakdown services, supply purchasing, surplus equipment, building and grounds improvements, as well as compliancy with state and federal regulations are also under our realm of responsibility.
+That's not all we do... energy management, event setup/breakdown services, supply purchasing, surplus equipment, building and grounds improvements, as well as compliance with state and federal regulations are also under our realm of responsibility.